SOS Children's Village Arica

 Because of the advantageous economic situation in Chile as compared to neighbouring Peru or Bolivia, many migrants cross the border in search of a better life.
 Time and again, this dream is shattered, however.
 Many do not find work and their makeshift camps are an eyesore to the local tourism industry.
 The reality these migrants find not only leads to precarious economic conditions, but also to severely detrimental psychological consequences for them and their families.

 Proximity to the border is good for trade, but it also harbours myriad dangers

 Due to Arica’s border location, drug trafficking is a big problem here, with many tonnes of drugs confiscated by the police each year.
 Drug addiction is widespread nonetheless, especially amongst young people, who consume marijuana, cocaine, as well as cocaine sulphate, called “pasta base” here.
 All of these factors lead to increased violence.
 Despite cooperative efforts between the Chilean and Peruvian governments and NGOs, child trafficking, too, continues to be a severe problem.

 Children from struggling families in this region are particularly at risk of becoming entangled in criminal activities or ending up as substance abusers themselves.
 Children and young people, especially, need support so that they can become successful adults.

 What we do in Arica

-For children in Arica who are no longer able to live with their parents, 14 SOS families can provide a loving home for up to 126 children.
-In each family, they live with their brothers and sisters and are affectionately cared for by their SOS mother.
-The children attend nearby schools and are therefore very much integrated into the local community.
+Care in SOS families: For children in Arica who are no longer able to live with their parents, SOS families can provide a loving home.
+In each family, they live with their brothers and sisters and are affectionately cared for by their SOS parents.

-When young people from the children’s village are ready to leave their family in order to pursue further education or vocational training, the SOS Youth Program provides shared accommodation.
-With the support of qualified counselors, the young people can learn to take responsibility, plan their future and prepare for independent adult life.
+Support for young people: When young people are ready to leave their SOS family in order to pursue further education or vocational training, the SOS Youth Programme provides shared accommodation.
+With the support of qualified counsellors, the young people can learn to take responsibility, plan their future and prepare for independent adult life.